-Extensive evidence shows that aging is associated with, and partially caused by, the accumulation of "senescent cells" in your body (Curr Opin Clin Nutr Metab Care, 2014;17:324–328).
-Recent animal studies have shown that it is possible to extend the lives of animals by reducing the numbers of senescent cells, even if treatment is started late in life (Nature Medicine, July 9, 2018).
+Extensive evidence shows that aging is associated with, and partially caused by, the accumulation of “senescent cells” in your body (Curr Opin Clin Nutr Metab Care, 2014;17:324–328).
+Animal studies have shown that it is possible to extend the lives of animals by reducing the numbers of senescent cells, even if treatment is started late in life (Nature Medicine, July 9, 2018).

 What are Senescent Cells?